masil25/eManual/Actuator/Mini 17Lf/Manual/mightyZAP 17Lf User Manual_eng.md

 The Control Table consists of two types of Parameters for driving and controlling mightyZAP and for indicating the current status.
 Using the communication packet, user is able to check the status of mightyZAP by reading feedback data of a specific parameter, or control mightyZAP by changing the data value.
 >[!note] Note
 > 17Lf series only provides MODBUS RTU protocol.
 (IR Open protocol is no supported).
-For detailed infor for the communication packet, please refer to the [[MODBUS RTU_eng|MODBUS RTU]] section.
+For detailed infor for the communication packet, please refer to the [[17Lf Modbus RTU_eng|MODBUS RTU]] section.
 >
 ## 2.1 Description
 ### 2.1.1 Memory Type
 The Control Table is divided into two areas.
 The one is Non-Volatile Memory (ROM), which retains the data even if the power is turned off after changing the data, and Volatile Memory (RAM) which initialize the data when the power is turned off/on.
 - **Non-Volatile Memory (ROM)** :  Data modification may take approx. 250ms.
 Additionally, communication may be restricted while saving the memory.
-Generally, it is only used to set settings before operation. Saved data are not initialized even after power is re-applied.
+Generally, it is only used to set settings before operation.
+Saved data are not initialized even after power is re-applied.
 - **Volatile Memory(RAM)** :  Used when changing data in real time and it consists of general motion control parameters.
 The data will be initialized when the power is re-applied.
 ### 2.1.2 Address
 In this manual, Address refers to the "Data Address" in the Control Table.